Is Louie Louie Obscene?

 Lost Melodies of the British Invasion

-I was searching on the Internet to see if I could find more information about The Hollies.
-They were part of the British Invasion along with The Beatles and The Rolling Stones.
-Their sound reminds me a bit of The Beatles, their harmonies are tight like Peter, Paul, and Mary.
-It's no wonder the vocals are so good- Graham Nash was in The Hollies prior to joining Crosby, Stills, Nash, and (sometimes) Young.
+I was searching on the Internet to see if I could find more information about .
+They were part of the along with and .
+Their sound reminds me a bit of , their harmonies are tight like .
+It's no wonder the vocals are so good- Graham Nash was in prior to joining .

-Anyway, I love the song Bus Stop and was looking to see if this group had any more lost melodies waiting to be found.
+Anyway, I love the song and was looking to see if this group had any more waiting to be found.
 I was thrilled to find a ton of great stuff!
-The best, most obscure of the songs would be Very Last Day.
-The song is a fantastic cover of a Peter, Paul, and Mary song featured on In The Wind.
-I can't believe it was never a hit!
-Other songs worth checking out are Sorry Suzanne, Hey Willy, Here I go again, Do the Best You Can and Stop, Stop, Stop.
+The best, most obscure of the songs would be .
+The song is a fantastic cover of a song featured on In The Wind.
+I can't believe was never a hit!
+Other songs worth checking out are ,and .

 Be Sure to check out tomorrows post: Buddy Holly’s Unreleased Final Recordings